 - Pots and Pans-Teflon coated nonstick pans can release small chemical toxins into the air when the pans are heated, contributing to indoor air pollution.
 They also have PFCs, short for “perfluorochemicals,” which are used to coat carpets, clothes, furniture, and food packaging, among other things.
 They persist in the environment as well as in the human body and have been associated with lower birth weight for babies, cancer, infertility, elevated cholesterol, and liver problems.
 I only use cast iron, glass bakeware and ceramic pots and pans in my home.
 My favorite brands are listed in my book.

 Did you know there are household plants that naturally clean the air in your home?
-If you can’t afford an air purifier, a couple of houseplants can work wonders.
+If you can’t afford an air purifier (this is the air purifier that I use and it’s wonderful), a couple of houseplants can work wonders.
 The following are known for their ability to clean indoor air:

 - English Ivy

 - Gerbera Daisy